 We've a number of exciting changes on the way to help ensure we remain open and safe.
 Read on and in the associated tabs for all of our plans.
 Be sure to send us your questions and comments.
 Let's all keep up the beloved Three Ws: Wear a mask.
 Wash your hands.
 Watch your distance.
 And know how much we are looking forward to seeing and working with you all this year.

-The Boley Law Library building will be restricted to Lewis & Clark Law School students, faculty, and staff.
+The Boley Law Library building is restricted to Lewis & Clark Law School students, faculty, and staff.
 Taking classes remote-only this semester?
 We still are providing all of our services virtually, including research and instruction.
 To our extended community, though we've no choice but to limit physical access to the library to the Law School students, faculty, and staff, we are still providing access to as many of our services as possible.
 Follow these links to our services for LC Law alumni, local attorneys, and the general public.

 Aug.
 17–Aug 29: First-year Students Only